Chinese-Style Pork Ribs Slowly Braised

 - 4 Star Anise;

-- Bring this to the boil and let it keep going until the salt has all dissolved;
+- Bring this to a boil and let it keep going until the salt has all dissolved;

-- Once cool pour everything into a baking tray like below, cover and put. in the fridge for another hour;
+- Once cool pour everything into a baking tray like the one below, cover and put in the fridge for another hour;

 - That is your brining – next up = low and slow.